Learn to Beautifully Protect Properties from Fire and Slides

 Mandeville Canyon Fire-Hardened Home Tour

-The thought leading LA Chapter of the U.S. Green Building Council (USGBC-LA)’s second Firewise Tours and Education event involved exploring a beautiful Mandeville Canyon property., Ben Stapleton, the organization’s executive director, and Cassy Aoyagi, president, FormLA Landscaping showcase strategies for home hardening and firewise landscaping along the way and answer a number of savvy audience questions.
+The thought leading LA Chapter of the U.S. Green Building Council (USGBC-LA)’s second Firewise Tours and Education event involved exploring a beautiful Mandeville Canyon property.
+Ben Stapleton, the organization’s executive director, and Cassy Aoyagi, president, FormLA Landscaping showcase strategies for home hardening and defensive landscaping along the way and answer a number of savvy audience questions.

 Get Ready: Wilfire Webinar and Tour